yujing-student/server-side-rendering-uml-diagram/docs/INSTRUCTIONS.md

-# The Web is for Everyone - Control Flow
+# The Web is for Everyone - Data Flow

 Schets de Control Flow van een interactieve toepassing.